Create a 3-Statement Budget Model in Excel

-If you are currently working in an FP&A role, or anywhere between accounting and finance, there’s a high chance you’ll probably face the challenge of preparing a budget statement.
+If you are currently working in an FP&A role, or anywhere between accounting and finance, there’s a high chance you’ll probably face the challenge of preparing a company's budget statement.
 It would be great if you are ready to tackle such a challenge with confidence and promptly.

 And this is the course to prepare you for that!